mynar7/blog/content/blog/how-to-learn-anything/index.md

 **Yes.** 😐

 Go back to the previous two steps and start figuring out what you can build next that will get you further toward your goal.
-You _do_ have a goal, right?
-There's a **reason** you started learning this new skill, _right_?
+(You _do_ have a goal, right?)

 Figure out how you can expand what you've learned and take those new skills into the next project.
 Build something bigger or completely different that's going to teach you a little bit more about how to reach that end goal.